tracim/tracim/backend/doc/migration.md

 ### Creating a New Schema Migration ###

-This creates a new auto-generated python migration file in `tracim_backend/migration/versions/` ending with `migration_label.py`:
+This creates a new auto-generated python migration file:

+in `tracim_backend/migration/versions/` ending with `migration_label.py`:

     alembic -c development.ini revision --autogenerate -m "migration label"